 21. SAS Institute Inc. SAS/STAT® 9.3 User’s Guide.
 The Four Types of Estimable Functions.
 Cary, NC.
 2011-09-21.
 Online.↩︎

 22. FDA, CDER.
 Guidance for Industry.
 Statistical Approaches to Establish Bioequivalence.
 Section VII.B.
 Carryover Effects.
+Rockville.
 January 2001.
 Download.↩︎

 23. An auto-inducer increases the Clearance and converts the drug faster to a metabolite.
 For an example see this presentation.
 An auto-inhibitor decreases the Clearance and converts the drug slower to a metabolite.